Los Angeles Misclassification Employment Lawyer

 What is an Independent Contractor?

-In order to provide further clarification when determining classification the California Supreme Court implemented a system known as the ABC Test.
+To provide further clarification when determining classification, the California Supreme Court implemented a system known as the ABC Test.

 - The worker is free from the direction and control of the hiring entity with respect to work performance, both under the contract for the performance of work; and

 - The worker performs work outside the usual course of the hiring entity’s business